Extended Producer Responsibility (EPR) for textiles

 Why act now?

-While deadlines may seem a few years away, textile EPR is already in effect in several countries, and other regions will follow suit ahead of the EU's timeline.
+While deadlines may seem a few years away, Textiles EPR is already in effect in several countries, and other regions will follow suit ahead of the EU's timeline.
 It’s critical to begin preparing now, as early action will save time, money, and reduce business risk.
 Here's why your business needs to act now:

 Why partner with Reconomy for Textiles EPR?

-With over 25 years of global experience, we’re more than ready to help you navigate Textiles EPR.
+With over 25 years of experience, we’re more than ready to help you navigate Textiles EPR.
 We provide our partners with:

 Proven global reach